-- Home treatments are most often done 5 to 6 times a week. - The patient must meet strict requirements. - Talk to your nephrologist or dialysis nurse if you want to know more about home hemodialysis.
+- Home treatments are most often done 5 to 6 times a week. - The patient needs someone to help them. - The patient must meet strict requirements. - Talk to your nephrologist or dialysis nurse if you want to know more about home hemodialysis.